alice-fit-fee-upgrade/.github/profile/README.md

-## Group working on the upgrade of the ALICE Fast Interaction Trigger electronics.
+## Group working on the upgrade of the ALICE Fast Interaction Trigger Front-End Electronics.

 <!--